innovastudio-dev/contentbuilder/README.md

 ### **🏷️ Custom Tags (for CMS Integration)**

-Custom tags allow you to insert dynamic placeholders into content that can be replaced at runtime — ideal for CMS integrations or templating systems.
+Custom tags allow you to insert dynamic placeholders into content, which can be replaced with custom values at runtime

 You can define custom tags like this: